YoselynR/Thomas-Fire-Analysis-YR/README.md

   </figcaption>
 </p>
 </figure>
-This repository contains a notebook 'hwk4-task2-false-color-Ramirez.ipynb' analyzing true color data and joining together the fire perimeter for the Thomas fire hwk4-task2-fire-perimeter-Ramirez.ipynb' to visualize on a map.
+This repository contains a notebook 'hwk4-task2-false-color-Ramirez.ipynb' analyzing true color data and joining together the fire perimeter for the Thomas fire from 'hwk4-task2-fire-perimeter-Ramirez.ipynb' to visualize on a map.

 ## Highlights